practicalli/clojure/docs/install/clojure-cli.md

 Pressing the ++arrow-up++ and ++arrow-down++ keys will scroll through the code previously entered in the REPL.

 `rlwrap` is available with most Linux systems.
-Look for  install instructions by searching for rlwrap in a web browser or build from source from the [rlwrap GitHub repository](https://github.com/hanslub42/rlwrap).
+Look for  install instructions by searching for rlwrap in a web browser or build from source from the [:globe_with_meridians: rlwrap GitHub repository](https://github.com/hanslub42/rlwrap).

 !!!
 HINT "Use Rebel Readline for a rich terminal UI experience"
-    [rebel readline](/clojure/clojure-cli/repl/) provides a auto-completion, documentation, signature help and multi-line editing all within a terminal UI, providing a much richer experience than the `clj` wrapper and `rlwrap`.
+    [:fontawesome-solid-book-open: rebel readline](/clojure/clojure-cli/repl/) provides a auto-completion, documentation, signature help and multi-line editing all within a terminal UI, providing a much richer experience than the `clj` wrapper and `rlwrap`.

     Rebel Readline is part of the [Practicalli Clojure CLI config](#practicalli-clojure-cli-config).